THE POINTSMAN FOUNDATION

 ANIMATION BY MARIANNA GRENADIER

-MAGIS Device (magnetically activated and guided isotope separation).
-Click on the image to view an animation of the MAGIS device in action.
+MAGIS System (magnetically activated and guided isotope separation).
+Click on the image to view the system in action.
 Animation by Marianna Grenadier.